 Employees are always susceptible to mistakes.
 This might simply be carelessness, or they might be exploited by cyber criminals.

-For examples, attackers often target organisations using phishing emails.
+For example, attackers often target organisations using phishing emails.
 Doing so circumvents many of the measures that organisations adopt to protect their organisation, instead relying on employees’ inability to spot a bogus message.